 Atomic's new Alibi skis are their top line skis from their Vantage collection.
 Stability is provided by Atomic's All Mountain Rocker profile and the 98mm waist, which is not so wide to reduce their awesome carving abilities.
 There are all-terrain, all-snow, all-regions skis that you can take anywhere on the trails and beyond.Read more

 They feature a titanium backbone inserted into the wood core for a medium to stiff flex pattern and powerful exits out of the turns.
 These best all mountain twin tip skis are stable and bite firmly on sharp turns with plenty of width to float over the pow trails.

 The Atomic Alibi is remarkably nimble and stable underfoot, which you would expect from a 98mm waist, but that does not mean it cannot do its share as a carver.
 For a mid-fat alpine ski, it has an impressive 18m turn radius.
 Both tip and tail have a good deal of rocker, which provides plenty of float through the powder but super maneuverability through the trees.

-Eastern skiers might prefer a ski with zero chatter on icy hardpack, but it is minimal with the Alibi.
+Eastern skiers might prefer an all-mountain ski with zero chatter on icy hardpack, but it is minimal with the Alibi.
 Otherwise, it can do it all, especially in typical Midwestern and Western snow conditions.
-If your specialty is off-piste and crud, this ski will amaze you, while still yielding good performance on the groomers.
+If your specialty is off-piste and crud, these all-mountain skis will amaze you, while still yielding good performance on the groomers.

 10. Rossignol Experience 75